 Cycling to School

-Is your child's helmet fitted correctly?
+Before your children go out on the road, it's important to make sure their helmet is fitted correctly.
 Please watch the short video from Cycle-Smart to check that it is.